Table of Contents

 Fax: (502) 852-0913

-The Cultural Center can be found across the street from the College of Education, adjacent to Miller Hall, and to the west of the University Club and the Red Barn
+The Cultural Center is located across from the Porter Building (also known as the College of Education), adjacent to Miller Hall and to the west of the University and Alumni Club.

 The Dean of Students Office supervises and provides organizational and fiscal coordination to the following departments: Intramural and Recreational Sports, Student Involvement, Off Campus Student Services, Student Clubs and Organizations, Fraternity and Sorority Life, Civic, Leadership and Service, and the Student Government Association (SGA).
 The Dean of Students Office directly administers the non-academic disciplinary process including informal meetings and formal conduct hearings, the production of the Code of Student Conduct and the Student Handbook.
 In addition, the Dean of Students Office coordinates special co-curricular programs such as the National Student Exchange (NSE) and the Alternative Spring Break trip (ASB).